opentracing-contrib/java-specialagent/README.md

 #### Including the Instrumentation Plugin in the SpecialAgent

 Instrumentation plugins must be explicitly packaged into the main JAR of the SpecialAgent.
 Please refer to the `<id>deploy</id>` profile in the [`POM`](https://github.com/opentracing-contrib/java-specialagent/blob/master/opentracing-specialagent/pom.xml) for an example of the usage.

+#### Building

+The SpecialAgent is built in 2 profiles:

+1. The `default` profile is used for development of plugins.
+It builds and runs tests for each plugin, but _does not include the plugins_ in `opentracing-specialagent-<version>.jar`

+    To run this profile:
+    ```bash
+    mvn clean install
+    ```

+2. The `deploy` profile is used for packaging of plugins into the `opentracing-specialagent-<version>.jar`.
+It builds each plugin, but does not run their tests.
+Once the build is finished, the `opentracing-specialagent-<version>.jar` will contain the built plugins inside it.

+    To run this profile:
+    ```bash
+    mvn -Ddeploy clean install
+    ```

 ## Contributing